risk-first/website/thinking/Health.md

 ---
 title: Health
-description: Can a product be good with a bad team behind it?
+description: How can a product be good with a bad team making it?
 url: https://riskfirst.org/thinking/Health
 featured:
   class: bg3